Storage of Stock in My Shops

 Introduction:

-Like most everyone else who has a shop of some sort, I have been struggling with "THE" storage solution for many years and I'm still at it.
+Like most everyone else who has a shop of some sort, I have been struggling to discover "THE" perfect stock storage solution for many years and I'm still at it.

 This page simply tells where I have gotten to by now.